-Let me start by stating the obvious that every one of us, from a certain age, knows what her or his self is, just as we know our identity and are conscious of the role we play under specific conditions.
+Let me start by stating the obvious every one of us, from a certain age, knows what her or his self is, just as we know our identity and are conscious of the role we play under specific conditions.
 This self is at first glance an expression of autonomy, an unambiguous coherent entity.
 Complications start when trying to define this self.
 We become aware that the notions of self -and hence the notions of identity and role- are dependent on circumstances.
 A stern interrogation will soon scatter the nice feeling of knowing yourself and when the Socratic method is applied soon you will wish you never started the discussion in the first place.
-The only fun way to ponder the self philosophically is by leaving your personal self out of the equation and give your best effort on the many philosophical enigma’s proposed by thinkers since antiquity up to the present day.
+The only fun way to ponder the self philosophically is by leaving your personal self out of the equation and giving your best effort on the many philosophical enigmas proposed by thinkers from antiquity up to the present day.

 A minimal condition self

 But that philosophical path is only partially satisfactory because it becomes impersonal.
 To stay within a reasonable comfort zone but simultaneously being able to rethink your notions about your own self in a profound way I propose to leave the ontological grandiosity of the self out of our consideration and just use a minimal condition self.
 By a minimal conditional self I mean a self with properties we can all agree upon.
 Undeniable is the observational quality of the self.
 A self that cannot observe is not much of a self after all.
 Secondly, the self cannot function without memory.
 If the self observes but all the observations are immediately lost, we end up with a rather useless self.
 And finally, the self has to be a property of a living creature.
 Thus the self is an organic part of our life it is embodied within.